 John Adam is a solicitor and Managing Partner at Marsdens Law Group specialising in commercial and property law.

-He is married with 4 lovely daughters, lives locally, and is passionate about the growth and opportunities in South-West Sydney.
+He is married with four lovely daughters, lives locally, and is passionate about the growth and opportunities in South Western Sydney.

 Sonia Marshall has a 30-year career in NSW Health, starting as an ICU nurse at Griffith Base Hospital, before working in a range of leadership roles in rural, regional and urban settings.